RBLG/just-like-rays/README.md

 ##### Info:

-- On adding/removing or updating this mod, consider doing Edit>Optimize world for compatibility
+- On adding/removing/updating this mod, do Edit>Optimize world for compatibility

 ##### Todo/Roadmap: